ansible-community/ara/doc/source/security.rst

 Authentication and security
 ===========================

-ara-server ships with a default configuration that privileges simplicity and lets users get started quickly.
+ara-server ships with a default configuration that emphasizes simplicity to let users get started quickly.

 By default: